 Unforeseen medical expenses

-You have access to subsidised healthcare if you incur medical costs for essential treatment, thanks to the reciprocal health care agreement between our country and New Zealand; you just have to show your Australian passport and Medicare card.
+You have access to subsidised healthcare if you incur medical costs for essential treatment, thanks to the Reciprocal Health Care Agreement (RHCA) between our country and New Zealand; you just have to show your Australian passport and Medicare card.

 However, this agreement does not cover you for all medical expenses, just essential ones like hospital care and maternity services.
 If you incur any additional expenses for accommodation, evacuation or repatriation (i.e. transport back to Australia), you may have to pay those yourself, unless you have a suitable travel insurance policy.

-For broader coverage, an insurance policy is your best bet to avoid significant costs.
+For broader coverage, a travel insurance policy is your best bet to avoid significant costs.
 It’ll mean you can visit a doctor to treat a stomach bug, pick up prescription medications, and more – at little to no cost.
 You should be mindful, however, that your insurance policy may not cover any pre-existing medical conditions and medical coverage varies from policy to policy.
-Find out more about coverage for pre-existing medical conditions and always remember to read the Product Disclosure Statement (PDS).
+Find out more about coverage for pre-existing medical conditions and always remember to read the product disclosure statement (PDS).

-While you’re in New Zealand, you may want to try jumping off an Auckland tower tethered only to a chord, or jump on the world’s biggest swing near Queenstown.
-Perhaps you want to be truly daring and go white water rafting, or attempt some mountain climbing.
+While you’re in New Zealand, you may want to try jumping off an Auckland tower tethered only to a cord or jump on the world’s biggest swing near Queenstown.
+Perhaps you want to be truly daring and go white water rafting or attempt some mountain climbing.
 Whatever it is, you’ll need to ensure the activities on your itinerary are covered by your travel insurance policy, just in case.
+Many policies offer optional coverage for adventure sports that you can add on to your policy (for an additional premium).

 Lost/stolen luggage and belongings

-Losing your belongings can quickly ruin a perfect holiday, but if you take out insurance before you leave, you should be able to get reimbursed for your loss.
+Losing your belongings can quickly ruin a perfect holiday, but if you take out insurance before you leave, you should be able to get reimbursed for your loss (usually up to a limit).
 That being said, keep in mind there are circumstances where you’ll be unable to claim; for example, if you leave your luggage unattended and it’s stolen.

-If your passport is lost or stolen, you’ll need to contact your insurer, as well as the Australian consulate in New Zealand, as the consulate may be able to issue you with a replacement passport.
+If your passport is lost or stolen, you’ll need to contact your insurer as well as the Australian consulate in New Zealand, as the consulate may be able to issue you with a replacement passport.²

-Also, you’re welcome to go ahead and use your Australian driving licence to drive in New Zealand, because the limit is a whole 12 months before you have to apply for a New Zealand license!
-Just be careful of ice, snow, and other weather conditions you may not typically experience in Australia, and make sure you learn New Zealand’s road rules before you get behind the wheel.
+Just be careful of ice, snow and other weather conditions you may not typically experience in Australia, and make sure you learn New Zealand’s road rules before you get behind the wheel.

 Travel delays or cancellations

-If your airline cancels or delays your flight, and you miss a bunch of tours, you would normally be out of pocket with no recourse for getting your money back.
-Provided your delay was out of your control (e.g. a snowstorm in Otago, or an uncovered vehicle defect that means the airline needs to put you on a new flight), your insurer may be able to cover those costs for you – up to a certain value, and if your airline hasn’t already reimbursed you.
+If your airline cancels or delays your flight and you miss a bunch of tours, you would normally be out of pocket with no recourse for getting your money back.
+Provided your delay was out of your control (e.g. a snowstorm in Otago, or an uncovered vehicle defect that means the airline needs to put you on a new flight), your insurer may be able to cover those costs for you.
+This will only be up to a certain value, though, and only if your airline hasn’t already reimbursed you.

 In the event you have to cut your trip short, you may be covered for losses you incur, such as cancellation fees or lost deposits.
 The chief reasons an insurer will consider this will be:

-- you or your partner have developed a serious medical condition
+- you or a close family member develops a serious medical condition

 - your business or home in Australia has been seriously damaged or destroyed

 New Zealand does experience its fair share of natural disasters, having been badly hit by earthquakes over the last few years, such as the 2011 Christchurch and 2016 Kaikoura earthquakes.
-New Zealand experiences thousands of earthquakes every year, although only around 150-200 are actually strong enough to be felt.⁴ You can find more information about what to do during an earthquake on Smartraveller.
+The country experiences thousands of earthquakes every year, although only around 150-200 are actually strong enough to be felt.³

 In addition to geological activity, you may also experience severe weather like snow, heavy rainfalls, fog and high winds at certain times throughout the year.

-If you do run into issues abroad because of the weather or natural disasters, your policy may pay for medical expenses and lost luggage you incur.
+If you do run into issues abroad because of the weather or natural disasters, your policy may pay for medical expenses and lost luggage.
 It’s not something you can plan for, but hopefully, this will give you a little peace of mind.

 Check the Smartraveller.gov.au website before you leave to make sure there aren’t any current travel warnings for the region you plan on travelling to.